Degersheim: Geography

 Degersheim has an area, As of 2006, of 14.4 km2.
 Of this area, 53.4% is used for agricultural purposes, while 36.5% is forested.
 Of the rest of the land, 10% is settled (buildings or roads) and the remainder (0.1%) is non-productive (rivers or lakes).
+The municipality operates a ski area during winter.

 It consists of the village of Degersheim and the hamlets of Magdenau with the abbey, Wolfertswil, Hinterschwil, the exclave Obergampen and a number of scattered farm houses.

 Coat of arms

 The blazon of the municipal coat of arms is Per pale sable an Ash tree eradicated Or and Or a Cross Lorraine Sable.